-- 1. Gastric residency time that is predictable, repeatable, and brief There is less diversity between and among individuals. - 2.
-Increase the bioavailability of the drug - 3.
-There is a low risk of local irritation. - 4.
-Increased design flexibility leads to increased stability. - 5.
-Improved Patient comfort and compliance - 6.
-Reduced adverse effects. - 7.
+- Gastric residency time that is predictable, repeatable, and brief There is less diversity between and among individuals. - Increase the bioavailability of the drug 2. - There is a low risk of local irritation.
+3. - design flexibility 4.
+Increased leads to increased stability. - 5.
+Improved Patient comfort and compliance - Reduced adverse effects.
+6. - 7.
 Improved tolerability. - 8.
 No risk of dose dumping and reduce dosage frequency. - 9.
-Flexibility in design Achieve a unique release pattern
+Flexibility in design Achieve a unique release

+- pattern

-- 10. Extended daytime or nighttime activity - 11.
-Drug targeting to specific site. - 12.
-Drug loss is prevented by extensive first pass metabolism. - 13.
-Less inter- and intra-subject variability.
+- 10. Extended daytime or nighttime activity

+- 11. Drug targeting to specific site.

+- 12. Drug loss is prevented by extensive first pass metabolism.

+- 13. Less inter- and intra-subject variability.